aquasecurity/aws-security-hub-plugin/README.md

-# AQUA AWS Security Hub Plugin
+# AWS Security Hub Plugin
 ## A plug-in to enable integration with AWS Security Hub

 ### Description